Autodesk-Forge/forge-digital-twin/README.md

 ## Sample data

-The jet engine model used in the live demo can be obtained from https://knowledge.autodesk.com/sites/default/files/file_downloads/Jet_Engine_Model.zip.
+- The jet engine model used in the live demo can be obtained from https://knowledge.autodesk.com/sites/default/files/file_downloads/Jet_Engine_Model.zip.

+- Create an archive of the `Workspace` folder and translate the archive into SVF (see tutorial [here](https://forge.autodesk.com/en/docs/model-derivative/v2/tutorials/translate-zip-source-file-to-stl/) and remember to specify the output format as `SVF`)

+- Once completed, feed the URN as environment variable and run the sample

 ## Support